 Looking for a complete electric shower installation service in the Cardiff area?
 Perhaps you have an old shower and the water isn’t as hot as it should be.
 Maybe yours isn’t viable to repair?
 Installing a new electric shower unit from Mira, Tritan or Redring means instant hot water with a better showering experience.

-I can replace your existing shower with the latest model and install a circuit powerful enough for the latest 10kw models.
-Customers choose electric showers because they only pay to heat the water they use instantly.
-Showers come in various outputs and styles to suit every household.
-The higher the kilowatt rating (measured in killowatts) the greater water flow.
-Showers rated at 9.5KW and higher will offer a higher flow of water with bigger shower head(s).
+I can replace your existing unit with the latest model suiting your budget and needs.
+Big shower heads allow a greater surface area of hot water.
+The higher the kilowatt rating the greater water flow.
+Showers rated at 9.5KW and higher will offer a higher flow of water and more pleasant shower experience.

-A. If you are experiencing problems with your shower and it’s outside the manufacturer’s warranty you have to weigh up how much it cost you originally and how long it has lasted.
+If you are experiencing problems with your shower and it’s outside the manufacturer’s warranty you have to weigh up how much it cost you originally and how long it has lasted.
 Most electricians would advise replacing the shower with a similar model on the basis that the whole unit is guaranteed by the manufacturer (usually for two years).
-Although spare parts are readily available from manufacturers like Mira and Tritan, its often more cost effective to hire an electrician to install a new electric shower in your Cardiff home or business when compared to the cost of spares and labour on older models.
+Although spare parts are readily available from manufacturers like Mira and Tritan, its usually more cost effective to hire an electrician to install a new electric shower compared to the cost of spares and labour on older models.

-A. Electric showers need a mains cold water supply.
-The feed is usually taken from a nearby bath, sink or hot water cylinder main.
+✅ What is involved in getting a cold water feed to the shower.
+Electric showers need a mains cold water supply.
+Usually fed from a nearby bath, sink or hot water cylinder.
 Manufacturers require 1 bar of water pressure to work properly and this is something i can test before quoting to install although rarely a problem in the Cardiff area.

 - The kilowatt rating of the new model.